hesfandi/Cerebrovascular_Model/README.md

 ## Citation
 If you use these scripts in your research, please cite the associated publication:
-Esfandi, H., Javidan, M., Anderson, R. M., & Pashaie, R. (Year).
+Esfandi, H., Javidan, M., Anderson, R. M., & Pashaie, R. .
 Depth-Dependent Contributions of Various Vascular Zones to Cerebral Autoregulation and Functional Hyperemia: An In-Silico Analysis.
 Journal Name.
 [DOI Placeholder]

 ## License
 This code is shared under the **MIT License**.
 For details, please refer to the LICENSE file in this repository.